Editor's Note: This story was updated to reflect the results of the November 13 Commission for Historical and Architectural Preservation hearing.

 The statement was echoed by Christian Larsen, associate curator of modern and contemporary art at The Met in his own letter of support.
 "The message your city sends of diversity, difference, acceptance and even celebration of one of your most daring and bold personalities is exactly what these dark times call for," he wrote.
 "We are every day more at risk of falling prey to fear, prejudice, and discrimination against any and all communities that don’t conform to an increasingly narrow definition of normal.
 Baltimore is anything but normal.
 It dares to be different.
 Out of respect for all your citizens, please keep it that way."

-On November 13, the CHAP Planning Commission met for its monthly hearing.
+On November 13, CHAP met for its monthly hearing.
 Last on the agenda was a request from Salazar for retroactive approval of the "I'm So Beautiful" mural.
 In addition to the multiple letters of support and 4,200-plus Change.org petition signatures Salazar provided as evidence for why the mural should stay, Holcomb had requested two questions be answered in Salazar's testimony: First, whether the mural could cause damage to the existing masonry, and second, whether the mural would detract from the historic Mt.
 Vernon streetscape.

 Testimony from Sherwin-Williams scientists was read, and community members came out both in support of and in opposition to the mural.
 A statement from John Waters was presented by an assistant.
 It read, in part: "I'm kind of mystified as to the controversy and hope today's hearing is merely a technicality...I had read in the press that the neighborhood association is concerned that this well-intentioned mural would overwhelm the historic character of the neighborhood.
 It seems to me that the negative national news about the crime rate in Baltimore is much more apt to overwhelm our streets than Divine, and I know it's a crazy world out there, but like it or not, Divine is historical now, and I think most of Mount Vernon is proud of Divine's history here.
 What better development in neighborhood crime watch than Divine?
 Looking down beautifully over the passers by on Preston Street and keeping them safe."

-The Commission found itself in a catch-22 of sorts in deciding whether the mural should stay or go.
+The committee found itself in a catch-22 of sorts in deciding whether the mural should stay or go.
 On one hand it was in violation of a rule stating that historic unpainted masonry should not be painted over.
 On the other, a second rule states that well-adhered paint should not be removed from historic walls to avoid the risk of damage to the structure.
 While the mural probably would not have been approved had it been brought in front of CHAP to begin with (a situation Salazar acknowledged and apologized for in his testimony), its existence on the wall means that CHAP would now have to break another rule to take it down.

 While that may seem like a major loophole, city residents shouldn't get any bright ideas about painting their own tributes on their historic homes.
 Salazar testified that he did not realize that works of art were in the same category as painting the exterior of a home only to change its color, and during the course of deliberation, Commissioner Larry Gibson presented the plan that would end the nearly hour-long discussion of what to do about Divine's vivid visage.